 Reproduction and Life Cycle:

-Norway Rats reproduce quickly, which can lead to a large infestation in a short time.
+Norway Rats reproduce quickly, which can lead to a large rat infestation in a short time.
 Here are some of their reproductive habits:

 -